 - Mariska from Lollipop Chainsaw is a member of the Dark Purveyors, a group of Revenant Zombies summoned to San Romero High School from Rotten World by Swan to initiate the Zombie Apocalypse.
 As her title - "The Queen of Psychedelia" - implies, Mariska is a zombie designed to look and behave like a Granola Girl.
 She is armed with a sitar and her powers are based around illusions, a reference to the Hippie Movement's propensity for experimental narcotics.

 Mariska: Surrender your body to me, abandon what you call yourself, and rot to your very core...

 - Darkwing Duck: In "Heavy Mental", the F.O.W.L. psychic division consists of a disgraced major and two hippies, none of whom have powers.
-While the hippies aren't aggressive on their own, they're willing to do whatever Major Synapse wants (as long as it lets them avoid latrine duty).
+While the hippies don't appear aggressive on their own at first, they're willing to do whatever Major Synapse wants (as long as it lets them avoid latrine duty).
 After gaining psychic powers from a stolen SHUSH device, they get mad with power and gleefully help abduct Darkwing and almost crush him under a block of ice, becoming finally indistinguishable from their superior militaryofficer.

 - Played with in the DuckTales (2017) episode "The Lost Harp of Mervana!".
 When they discover a strange civilization of hippie merfolk, Louie and Beakley immediately jump to the conclusion that they're going to be sacrificed to some monster, king, or god.
 There is a monster, but the hippies don't even know about it; they're harmless as they are now.
 The twist is that living underwater in idleness causes merfolk to turn into monsters, and their only escape is to return to the surface and build an actual civilization.
 As Scrooge lampshades, the episode's moral boils down to "get a job, hippie."